swilgosz/hanamimastery/data/episodes/44-github-integration.md

 gem 'octokit'
 ```

-First I'll install the gem and once we have it, let's configure the client in the provider.
+[🎬 20] First I'll install the gem and once we have it, let's configure the client in the provider.

 ### Github provider

+[🎬 21] My GitHub provider will be namespaced, and in the prepare block, I'm going to require *octokit*, then instantiate the client passing my access token read from the settings.

+Finally, I can register the client in my container.

 ```ruby
 # config/providers/github.rb